huysentruitw/Aggregator/README.md

 ### Generic interfaces and base types

-For flexibility, this library consists of generic base types and generic interfaces that let you define your own base type for aggregate root identifiers (`TIdentifier`), commands (`TCommandBase`) and events (`TEventBase`).
-Most interfaces or base types have overloads that use `string` as aggregate root identifier type, and `object` as event and command base type which you can use if you don't have complex requirements.
+For flexibility, this library consists of generic base types and generic interfaces that lets you define your own base type for aggregate root identifiers (`TIdentifier`), commands (`TCommandBase`) and events (`TEventBase`).
+Most interfaces or base types have overloads that use `string` as aggregate root identifier type, and `object` as event and command base type which you can use in case you don't have complex requirements.

 ### AggregateRoot

-The `AggregateRoot` or `AggregateRoot<TEventBase>` class is an abstract base class that should be used as a base for aggregate roots.
+The [`AggregateRoot`](./src/Aggregator/AggregateRoot.cs) or [`AggregateRoot<TEventBase>`](./src/Aggregator/AggregateRoot.cs) class is an abstract base class that should be used as a base for aggregate roots.
 It allows registering event handlers, initializing the aggregate by replaying events and keeping track of changes getting applied to the aggregate root.

 ```csharp
 class User : AggregateRoot